vapor/docs/3.0/docs/getting-started/services.md

 ### EphemeralContainer

 EphemeralContainers are containers that are short-lived.
 Their cache does not stretch beyond a short lifecycle.
-The most common EphemeralContainer is an [HTTP Request](../http/request.md) which lives for the duration of the route handler.
+The most common EphemeralContainer is an HTTP Request which lives for the duration of the route handler.

+### Environment

+Environments indicate the type of deployment/situation in which an application is ran.
+Environments can be used to change database credentials or API tokens per environment automatically.

-### Service
+## Service

 Services are a type that can be requested from a Container.
 They are registered as part of the application setup.